rudyvdbrink/book_maker/README.md

 </div>

-**BookMaker** is an application that let's you turn e-Books into audio books.
+**BookMaker** is an application that lets you turn e-Books into audio books.
 It's primarily intended to make literature more accessible to people with reading disabilities.
 But you're of course also welcome to use it if you simply prefer listening over reading.

 You can choose between a number of standard voices, or use a custom voice.
 Support for 17 different languages is included, though it tends to work best for English text.
 There are also various options to modify speech, such as the speaker speed.